-A croissant is one of the greatest things both to eat: its crisp outer shell that rains flakes as you bite into it, revealing an open honeycombed interior structure with a buttery flavour and a lovely, almost nutty aroma.
+For me, a croissant is one of the greatest things to eat: its crisp outer shell that rains flakes as you bite into it, revealing an open honeycombed interior structure.
+And then there’s it’s rich buttery flavour and an almost nutty aroma.
 A joy!

 Sections in this post